pombredanne/tola/README.md

 # Create Virtualenv
 virtualenv —no-site-packages frds-venv
-*use no site packages to prevent virtualenv from seeing your global packages
+* use no site packages to prevent virtualenv from seeing your global packages

 . frds-venv/bin/activate
-*allows us to just use pip from cammand line by adding to the path rather then full path
+* allows us to just use pip from command line by adding to the path rather then full path

 ##Activate Virtualenv
 source frds-venv/bin/activate